A less-glitzy Detroit auto show returns after 3-year absence

 Gone from Detroit’s Huntington Place convention center are the elaborate multi-story displays that cost millions and took months to construct.
 There won’t be any attention-grabbing stunts, like driving cars up steps and through the front doors or an ice rink with figure skaters.
 Though many automakers, including some from Europe and Asia, decided not to attend, area dealers stepped in with displays for their brands.

-Instead of around 50 new model debuts as in past years, there’s only one truly new one: The Ford Mustang, unveiled Wednesday night at a big outdoor event along the Detroit River attended by about 3,000 Mustang enthusiasts.
+Instead of around 50 new model debuts as in past years, there’s only one truly new one: The Ford Mustang, unveiled Wednesday night at a big outdoor event along the Detroit River attended by about 3,000 Mustang enthusiasts and Ford employees.
 Instead of the usual 5,000 journalists, only about 1,900 received credentials this year.

 The seventh-generation Mustang, which goes on sale next summer, may well be the last gas-powered version of the muscle car as Ford powers more of its lineup with batteries.
 The company plans for half of its global production to be electric by 2030.

-The V8 will have more horsepower than any other Mustang engine, and the four-cylinder will be more efficient than its predecessor.
-“For the V8, our key focus was to get more power,” said Eddie Khan, engineering manager for the car.
+The V8’s up to 500 horsepower tops any other Mustang engine, and the four-cylinder will be more efficient than its predecessor.

 The company wouldn’t say whether the next generation would be electric, but Khan said Ford can meet government fuel economy requirements for this generation because of the four-cylinder engine and the Mustang Mach E SUV and other electric vehicles.
 Last month Stellantis said fuel economy requirements are one reason it’s canceling its gasoline muscle cars by the end of next year.
 The company plans an all-electric Dodge Charger in 2024.

-“Where we go next, we’ll see how things will go,” Khan said.
-“The whole industry is changing.
+“Where we go next, we’ll see how things will go,” said Eddie Khan, engineering manager for the car.
+“The whole industry is changing.”

-The Mustang gets all new sheet metal outside, and Ford says it will slide through the wind easier than any other generation.
+The Mustang gets all new sheet metal outside, and Ford says it has lower wind drag than any other generation.
 You can still get a six-speed manual transmission on the GT; otherwise it’s an improved 10-speed automatic.

+Don Andrews of Detroit, who owns a 2018 V8 Mustang, said he hopes this isn’t the last gasoline version.
+“I hope they keep it petrol because more people like it,” he said.
+“Everybody likes that rev, that noise.
+That’s what makes it a Mustang.”

+Andrews said he’s glad the show was moved to a warmer month so events like the Mustang reveal can take place outdoors.
+He thinks more people will attend the show than they did when it was in January.

 Zimmerman said the downsizing of auto shows is part of worldwide trend that started about a decade ago and this year forced the cancellation of the auto show in Geneva, Switzerland.
 Other auto shows, too, are shifting their focus to letting customers in their region see and even drive new vehicles.